VisionVerse/CCVL-BCD/README.md

 To address this issue, we propose **CoVaL**, a compact commonality–variation learning framework.

-- **Stage I: LCVD**
+- **Stage I: What changes?**
-  Low-redundancy Commonality–Variation Decoupling answers **“what changes?”** by separating invariant commonality from change-sensitive variation.
+  Low-redundancy Commonality–Variation Decoupling (LCVD) answers **“what changes?”** by separating invariant commonality from change-sensitive variation.

 - **Stage II: VPL**
   Variation-guided Progressive Localization answers **“where changes occur?”** by progressively decoding variation features from deep semantic levels to shallow spatial details.